CYB3RMX/Qu1cksc0pe/README.md

 # Qu1cksc0pe
 Quick suspicious file static-analysis tool.
+This tool allows to analyze windows and linux executables.<br>
+You can get used dll files, functions, sections, segments, urls and domains from your suspicious files.<br>
+Qu1cksc0pe aims to get even more information about suspicious files and helps to user realizing what that file capable of.

 - Usage: ```python3 qu1cksc0pe.py --file suspicious_file --scan```
 - Alternative usage: ```python3 qu1cksc0pe.py --file [PATH TO FILE] --scan```